Hiker Shuttle Service

 Banner Peak Climb

-BOOK NOW Dates Overview Itinerary Resources Mount Ritter and Banner Peak in Mammoth Lakes dominate the northern Sierra skyline.
+BOOK NOW 2026 Dates Overview Itinerary Resources Mount Ritter and Banner Peak in Mammoth Lakes dominate the northern Sierra skyline.
 This area offers a perfect introduction to the pleasures of Sierra peak climbing as the terrain does not exceed third class.
-John Muir first ventured here in 1872 and we follow his footsteps into mountains little … Read more
+John Muir first ventured here in 1872 and we follow his footsteps into mountains … Read more

 Have Questions?
 Give us a call and